aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/_index.md

 ## Next Steps

-Let's begin by setting up your AWS Bedrock connection in Superblocks.
+Let's begin by setting up your Amazon Bedrock connection in Superblocks.